We have a vision to inspire and empower the global disabled community through fitness, nutrition, and wellness.

 Returning to Kansas City has allowed him to rediscover the city he has always called home and reconnected with people that make it such a beautiful and vibrant city.

 Emmaniel Maxi | Director of Partnerships

-As a native of Kansas City, Emmaniel is committed to providing positive and meaningful opportunities for his community to establish a lifetime appreciation of health and fitness.
-Emmaniel earned his Associate’s of Arts from Johnson County Community College and his Bachelor’s in Applied Organizational Leadership from MidAmerica Nazarene University.
-He applies his leadership skills and abilities through his work as a training supervisor at Medi Coach Transportation where he also provides medical assistance to patients receiving rehabilitation services.
-Emmaniel’s first-hand exposure to the power of rehabilitation inspired him to share and motivate others to place emphasis on their health.
+As a native of Kansas City, Emmaniel is committed to providing positive and meaningful opportunities to his community that establish a lifetime appreciation of health and fitness.
+Emmaniel earned his Associate’s degree in Arts from Johnson County Community College and his Bachelor’s degree in Applied Organizational Leadership from MidAmerica Nazarene University.
+He applies his leadership skills and abilities through Medi Coach Transportation, providing medical assistance to patients receiving rehabilitation services.
+Emmaniel’s first-hand exposure to the power of rehabilitation inspired him to motivate others to place emphasis on their health.
 In his free time, Emmaniel enjoys live music and spending time with his family.

 Disabled But Not Really is a 501(c)3 organization providing equal access to the underserved disabled community; through programs that focus on fitness, wellness, and mental health.